 GICHD did so and told MACS and INGOs not to pass data to me any more.
 Their replacement was called RAPID and was intended to provide a quick and simple way of recording accidents in a tick-box format.

 Unlike the DDAS, RAPID has never been published.
-I thought this was because they had been so bad at gathering data – and they have – but if you were to look at the RAPID database today you would rapidly see other reasons for keeping it under wraps.
-The first thing you would notice is that they took all the accident records I had written in the DDAS – even copying the unique accident ID number and Victim ID numbers that I had assigned – and reduced each accident record to a few words.
-The more information there is, the more can be learned – and some of the most useful reports in the DDAS run to more than 40 pages.
-GICHD threw that information away so demonstrating that they had no intention of recording data so that it might be used to prevent future accidents.
-Anyone in demining would also see that their “tick-box” options do not provide intelligent or informed choices.
-For example – the choice of activity at the time of the accident is so limited that no distinction is made between excavating an area with REDS rakes or excavating a metal-detector signal with a garden trowel.
+I thought this was because they had been so bad at gathering data (and they have) but if you were to look at the RAPID database today you would rapidly see other reasons for keeping it under wraps.
+The first thing you would notice is that it is a simple spreadsheet.
+They took all the accident records I had written in the DDAS – copying the unique accident ID number and Victim ID numbers that I had assigned – and reduced each detailed accident record to a few words.
+The more information there is about an event, the more can be learned – and some of the most useful reports in the DDAS run to more than 40 pages.
+GICHD threw that information away, so demonstrating that they had no intention of recording data so that it might be used to prevent future accidents.
+Anyone in demining would also see that their 'tick-box' options do not provide intelligent or informed choices.
+For example, the choice of activity at the time of the accident is so limited that no distinction is made between excavating an area with REDS rakes or excavating a metal-detector signal with a garden trowel.
 The lack of injuries in accidents that occur when using rakes is important to know – as is the severity of injury when using a short gardening trowel.
 GICHD do not record this.
 They have simplified all the available data to the point of it being inaccurate, unreliable and dangerously misleading.
-Their RAPID database is a spreadsheet that could have been better designed by a high school child.
+Their RAPID database is a spreadsheet that could have been better designed by many schoolchildren.
 It has moved the HMA industry backward.

-It is no surprise that research groups working for Mine Action still approach me to use the DDAS - because they find that RAPID is either inaccessible or can tell them nothing of value.
+It is no surprise that researchers working for Mine Action still approach me to use the DDAS because they find that RAPID is either inaccessible or can tell them nothing of value.

 Read what GICHD does dare to publish about all mine action issues and you will see many examples of reasonable, if superficial, research that fails to reach any conclusion that is of any use to field operatives.
-I believe that this results partly from a desire not to offend anyone “important” and partly from a fear of writing anything that may later need to be changed.
-Even children know that making and correcting error is the way to learn, but GICHD quickly became a “club” of instant experts who could never admit fallibility (most of whom could not tell a mine from a tobacco tin).
-Then there is the objectionable influence of “in-house” nepotism – when the interests of GICHD club members are allowed to over-ride any semblance of objectivity.
-The premature promotion of REST and the uncritical publicity granted to using cane-rats for explosive detection despite their proven inability to do the job are examples of this.
+I believe that this results partly from a desire not to offend anyone 'important' and partly from a fear of writing anything that may later need to be changed.
+Even children know that making and correcting error is the way to learn, but GICHD is a 'club' of instant experts who could never admit fallibility (most of whom could not tell a mine from a tobacco tin).
+Then there is the objectionable influence of 'in-house' nepotism when the interests of GICHD club members are allowed to over-ride any semblance of objectivity.
+The premature promotion of REST and the uncritical publicity granted to using cane-rats for explosive detection despite their inability to do the job are examples of this.

-Both GICHD and UNMAS are “not fit for purpose”.
+Both GICHD and UNMAS are 'not fit for purpose'.
 They have both achieved things of value, but only a fraction of what could have been achieved if their cosy club were disbanded and reformed using committed professionals able to acknowledge and correct error.
-Obviously, there is a need to get rid of those who think it is correct to always defend the club (no matter how indefensible) and then get in new blood that is honest enough to know that “transparency” means you can see everything (rather than being so transparent that it cannot be seen at all).
+There is a need to get rid of those who think it is correct to always defend the club (no matter how indefensible) and to employ new blood that is honest enough to know that 'transparency' means you can see everything (rather than being so transparent that it cannot be seen at all).
 GICHD or UNMAS cannot decide to do this because many of them would lose their comfortable jobs.
-So it seems that all we can do is ignore them and let their influence and funding support fade away....
-Pity, there are one or two there who not parasites and so deserve better.
+So it seems that all we can do is ignore them and let their influence and funding support fade away.
+Pity, there are one or two people there who deserve better.

 From the start, neither UNMAS nor GICHD were obvious leaders of Humanitarian Mine action.
-But the cowboy antics I was part of in the 90s did cry out for some kind of organisation and leadership.
+But the cowboy antics I was part of in the '90s did cry out for some kind of organisation and leadership.
 I supported the start of GICHD at the same time as I had high hopes of the Americans (at a time when the USA both wanted a role and did not presume to have the answers).
-But then the US administration changed, the towers came down and their world changed.
-So I started to hope that UNDP might take the helm and worked with them to encourage this.
-I failed comprehensively.
-UNDP has dithered over withdrawing entirely from Mine Action just at the time when people have realised that effective peace-building needs demining and development efforts to be intimately combined.
+But then the US administration changed, the towers came down and the world changed.
+So I started to hope that UNDP might take the helm and worked with them to encourage this, but I failed comprehensively.
+UNDP has dithered over withdrawing entirely from Humanitarian Mine Action just at the time when people have realised that effective peace-building needs demining and development efforts to be intimately combined.
 Their timing reflects sadly on the limited vision of UNDP's leadership, so perhaps it is just as well they are no longer a leadership option.
-Fact is, we do not really need leadership from any UN organisation - as several big names in HMA have long argued - but we do need much better leadership than has long been claimed by the Saints...
+Fact is, we do not really need leadership from any UN organisation - as several big names in HMA have long argued - but we do need much better leadership than the kind offered by the 'Saints'.

 Donors please note: we need to establish one or more alternative organisation to provide a lead in Humanitarian Mine Action.
 These should have experienced field-actors in control and should earn respect before assuming authority.
 Only donors can make this happen.
 They should because the current leadership's incompetence, secrecy and 'economy with the truth' costs them dearly, and also costs the lives and limbs of those that HMA was established to protect.

 *The GiHAD was originally a typo in someone else's 2002 email.
 Not really funny, it has stuck partly because you can say it out loud as one word (unlike GICHD) but mainly because it annoys some of those working there.
-My Moslem friends tell me that, if anything, a GiHAD implies a good thing, so is no insult.
+My Moslem friends tell me that a GiHAD implies a good thing, so is no insult.
 When used to describe GICHD, the term GiHAD has no religious undertones.
-It simply means a group with all the answers who live high up in the mountains, far from the real world and tell the people at the sharp end what they must do.
+It simply means a group with all the answers who live high up in the mountains, far from the real world and tell the people at the sharp end what they must do (without much success).
 GICHD does include some good people, so it is an organisation that I ask you to treat with understanding as you might a child whose high aspirations have been frustrated by lamentably low achievement.